Balm, Florida: 2020 census

+Demographic estimates

+According to the Census Bureau's QuickFacts for Balm, the population density was 650.5 PD/sqmi, and there were 3.17 persons per household.
+By age, 8.4% of residents were under 5 years old, and 54.4% of residents were female.

-There was an owner-occupied housing unit rate of 89.8%.
+The owner-occupied housing unit rate was 89.8%.
 The median value of owner-occupied housing units was $237,800.
-The median selected monthly owner costs -with a mortgage was $1,723 and -without a mortgage was $547.
+The median selected monthly owner costs were $1,723 with a mortgage and $547 without a mortgage.
 The median gross rent was $1,824.
-99.4% of households had a computer and 97.3% of households had a broadband internet subscription.
-The median household income was $96,406.
-There was a per capita income of $29,638.
-7.2% of the population lived below the poverty threshold.
+99.4% of households had a computer, and 97.3% had a broadband internet subscription.
+The median household income was $96,406, the per capita income was $29,638, and 7.2% of the population lived below the poverty threshold.

-91.4% of the population 25 years and older were high school graduates or higher and 26.9% of that same population had a Bachelor's degree or higher.
+91.4% of residents age 25 and older were high school graduates or higher, and 26.9% of that population had a bachelor's degree or higher.

 Economy

 Originally a rail stop and logging town, the economy is mostly agricultural, particularly citrus.
 The University of Florida's Tomato Breeding Program is located in Balm.
 In 2005, the Bradenton REC was merged with the Dover REC to become the Gulf Coast Research and Experiment Center, which was relocated to Balm.
 Other activities at the GCREC include hops research.
 Tropical fish farming has also been a significant industry in the area.